Kredible-Inc/.github/profile/README.md

 ---

-## 🛠️ Scope
+## 🛠️ Scope & Integrated P2P Lending Platform

-We are building a **credit scoring API** that calculates and exposes each user’s Builder Score from on-chain financial behavior.
+Our core product is a **credit scoring infrastructure**—an API that calculates and exposes each user’s Builder Score from on-chain financial behavior.

-To demonstrate this, we will launch a **lightweight P2P lending demo platform** where:
+To showcase the power and integration of our system, we have built an **integrated P2P lending platform** where:

 - Lenders offer funds and earn interest.
-- Borrowers receive loans with dynamic collateral based on their score.
+- Borrowers receive loans with **dynamic collateral requirements**—the Loan-to-Value (LTV) ratio is determined by their Builder Score.
 - Each successful repayment improves the user’s score, reducing future collateral needs.

-> Our core product is the **credit score infrastructure**—not the lending itself.
-Other DeFi platforms can integrate our API to enrich their risk models.
+> The P2P lending platform serves as a live demonstration and reference implementation.
+Any DeFi or lending protocol can integrate our scoring API to enrich their own risk models and offer dynamic, merit-based lending terms.

 ---